“Write” Around the Finest Homes of Cornwall, Devon, and Dorset

 A grand Victorian manor house originally built as a private home, Audleys Wood Hotel is surrounded by lush woodlands and seven acres of private grounds on the edge of Basingstoke in the beautiful Hampshire countryside.
 The hotel has many period features and all bedrooms have been refurbished and offer a mixture of both modern and traditional features.

-• Night Two – Devon Hotel, Exeter
+• Night Two – Belmont Hotel, Sidmouth

 • Nights Three and Four – Bovey Castle Hotel, Dartmoor National Park